ComplexRalex/backlog-games/README.md

 ## Disclaimer

+I did this project with NextJS 12.
+However, the implementation is not following the *best practices* of the framework.
+That's why I consider this as a "ReactJS project" instead.

 It's very possible that there are many and better implementations out there on the internet, so you should check them out.

 On the whole, this app is a combination of a bunch of ideas and implementations using clean architecture.